mlswg/mls-protocol/draft-ietf-mls-protocol.md

       indicate the epoch after the Commit covering the ReInit.
-    * The `psk_nonce` included in the `PreSharedKeyID` of the resumption PSK MUST be a randomly sampled nonce of length `KDF.Nh`, for the KDF defined by the new grou's ciphersuite.
+    * The `psk_nonce` included in the `PreSharedKeyID` of the resumption PSK MUST be a randomly sampled nonce of length `KDF.Nh`, for the KDF defined by the new group's ciphersuite.

 Note that these three steps may be done by the same group member or different members.
 For example, if a group member sends a commit with an inline ReInit